emb-riscv/specs-markdown/exceptions-and-interrupts.md

 instruction (for example the illegal instruction handler can implement a custom instruction and resume).

-Exceptions, in decreasing priority order:
+The RISC-V privileged specs define the following exceptions, in decreasing priority order:

 * Instruction address misaligned
 * Instruction access fault